kaiko-ai/eva/README.md

 </tr>
 </table>

-So basically the `.yaml` file defines the functionality of _`eva`_ by parsing and translating its content to python objects directly.
+The `.yaml` file defines the functionality of _`eva`_ by parsing and translating its content to Python objects directly.
 Native supported configs can be found at the [configs](https://github.com/kaiko-ai/eva/tree/main/configs) directory of the repo, which can be both locally stored or remote.